Ko-fi/kofi-wordpress-button/Readme.txt

 2. Customize the button for a specific widget placement

 == Changelog ==

+= 1.3.9 =
+* Tested with WordPress 6.8
+* Code quality improvements
+* Fix panel widget alignment issue in some block themes
+* Add option to customize the HTML title attribute for donate buttons

 = 1.3.8 =
 * Tested with WordPress 6.7